Cristina León Alfar

-Her new book, Women and Shakespeare's Cuckoldry Plays: Shifting Narratives of Marital Betrayal, (forthcoming Ashgate, "Women and Gender in the Early Modern World," 2016), examines the narrative conflicts between men’s accusations of adultery against women and women’s responses to those accusations.
+Her new book, Women and Shakespeare's Cuckoldry Plays: Shifting Narratives of Marital Betrayal, (forthcoming Routledge, "Women and Gender in the Early Modern World," 2016), examines the narrative conflicts between men’s accusations of adultery against women and women’s responses to those accusations.
 William Shakespeare’s The Merry Wives of Windsor, Troilus and Cressida, Much Ado about Nothing, Othello, The Winter’s Tale, and Cymbeline, early modern English court records, marital complaints and private letters, form a series of cultural narratives that disclose the various motives for and strategies of men’s accusations and women’s practical and cogent answers.
-Alfar argues that men’s and women’s conflicting narratives of marital betrayal give way to bonds between women that are formed by false accusations of adultery.
-In all the plays, female action and agency is produced out of the moment in which a woman loses the faith of her lover or husband, a moment which, drawing on Elizabeth Gross, Paul Ricouer, and Lisa Jardine, she calls an event.
-In other words, just when we might expect women to be at their most powerless, their verbal rhetoric in fact shows them at their most powerful.
 Her reading brings attention to the enabling function of female bonds, which, by facilitating female agency, allow women steadily and increasingly to work against the violent power of the men and to alter the dramatic direction, energy, and matter of the plays.
 Even in their representation of men’s violence against women, the plays force a discursive shift in the early modern rhetoric on women’s virtue and power and redefine marital betrayal as based on male faithlessness.
 Drawing on what we have learned about the contradictory liberties and constraints of early modern women’s lives, Women and Shakespeare’s Cuckoldry Plays argues that women’s agency comes out of a discourse on female virtue that enables, in Butler’s terms, their acts, their efforts to control narratives about their bodies and minds.
 Like women in the period, therefore, whose lives both corresponded to and contradicted their culture’s assumptions and laws, the women in Shakespeare’s cuckoldry plays assert power over what can be said about them, recouping and resisting the primacy of virtue.
 Thus Shakespeare’s women are and are not virtuous, for while they maintain a bodily continence, their revolt against male tyranny exceeds the bounds set by early modern moralists on silence and obedience as evidence of bodily virtue.
-Alfar reads the women in Shakespeare’s cuckoldry plays as both subject to the discourse of sexual honor and as finding a ground on which to “shift it” (Callaghan, Introduction, The Impact of Feminism 10) as they take control of and replace men's stories with their own narratives of marital betrayal.

-Professor Alfar served as the department chair from 2005-2014.
-Appointed to the Modern Language Association Committee on Academic Freedom and Professional Rights and Responsibilities in 2015, she will serve a three-year term.
+Professor Alfar served as the department Chair from 2005-2014.
+She was appointed to the Modern Language Association Committee on Academic Freedom and Professional Rights and Responsibilities in 2015 and will serve a three-year term.

 Women in Shakespeare's Cuckoldry Plays: Shifting Narratives of Marital Betrayal.
-Forthcoming, Ashgate, "Women and Gender in the Early Modern World," 2016.
+Forthcoming, Routledge, "Women and Gender in the Early Modern World," 2016.